grodansparadis/vscp/src/vscp/samples/python/README.md

 <b>sendvalues.py</b> Script that shows how to take temperature
 sensor values from the one wire digitemp software and send them to the VSCP daemon.
 Described here: <a href="www.vscp.org/wiki/doku.php/howto/how_to_setup_digitemp">How to setup digitemp</a>

+<b>gettempfromyr.py</p> Weather forecast sample.
+Reads forcast for temperature and wind
+from yr.no and send to the VSCP daemon.